boraxpr/boraxpr.github.io/pages/posts/hoc&hook.md

 ---
 type: post
-title: 'React: Why Higher-Order Components Are Outdated: A Look at Hooks' Flexibility'
+title: "React's Evolution: From Higher-Order Components to the Flexibility of Hooks"
 date: 2024-11-17
 ---